hao83/02806.github.io/README.md

     frameborder="0">
 </iframe>

-In our study, we aimed to explore the potential influence of gender and neutering status on dog bite behavior.
+We aimed to explore the potential influence of gender and neutering status on dog bite behavior.
 The interactive pie chart indicated that unneutered males exhibited a significantly higher level of aggressiveness.

 <iframe src="fig/gender.html"